GCHQ trade union ban: History

 In 1981, a series of strikes in Whitehall over pay led to industrial action at Government Communications Headquarters (GCHQ) intelligence 'listening centre' network based in Cheltenham.
 Following the expression of concern by US spymasters, trade unionism was banned at GCHQ (which monitors radio communications around the world as a part of an Anglo-American intelligence agreement).

 The US security agency used its diplomatic influence to secure the union ban.
-Margaret Thatcher claimed industrial action at the base, particularly during the 1981 civil service pay strike, had undermined the nation's security and justified the ban.

 Enforcement of the ban

 On 25 January 1984, during the Second Thatcher ministry, Foreign Secretary Geoffrey Howe announced in the House of Commons that trade unionism was no longer acceptable at GCHQ.
 The TUC, CCSU, the leaders of all opposition parties, and MPs from all parties reacted with indignant anger at this declaration.

 On 1 March 1984, the ban took effect and all GCHQ workers were ordered to leave their trade unions by 1 March 1984 and receive £1,000 (less tax) or face dismissal.
 Access to industrial tribunals was also banned.
 130 GCHQ workers refused to sign away their union rights but the last 14 workers who were still holding out were not dismissed by the government until early 1989.

-Fourteen GCHQ employees led by Mike Grindley refused to give up union membership and were dismissed on the order of the Conservative government after refusing to relinquish union membership in exchange for £1,000.
+Fourteen GCHQ employees led by Mike Grindley refused to surrender union membership and were dismissed on the order of the Conservative government after refusing to relinquish union membership in exchange for £1,000.
 The GCHQ Staff Federation was an organisation created in the absence of orthodox unions.

 The first four sackings, in November 1988, were followed by ten more during December and into the spring of 1989.
 The fourteen employees were thirteen men and one woman.
 They included Mandarin Chinese linguist Mike Grindley, executive officer Graham Hughes, telecommunications technician Brian Johnson and radio officer Alan Rowland (dismissed 18 November 1988), Robin Smith (dismissed 29 November 1988), electronics specialist Gerry O'Hagan (dismissed 5 December 1988), Dee Goddard (dismissed 12 January 1989), Margaret O'Hagan, Allan Chambers, Bill Bickham, cypher co-ordinator John Cook, radio officer Harry Underwood and Roy Taylor (dismissed 22 February 1989), and executive officer Gareth Morris (dismissed 2 March 1989).
-Only Gareth Morris and Alan Rowland made it back into mainstream employment.
+Only Alan Rowland, Gareth Morris and Dee Goddard made it back into mainstream employment.